 History of the Aston Martin DB2

-The DB2 was the first of the Aston Martin cars to carry Sir David Browns initials.
-Four cylinder engines powered the early cars, but production series cars were given 6 cylinder 2.6 litre units capable of producing around 105 bhp with 60 coming up in around 11 seconds.
-In total 400 were produced with about 97 Aston Martin DB2 as drop head coupes.
+The DB2 was the first Aston Martin vehicle to bear Sir David Brown's initials.
+Early automobiles were powered by four-cylinder engines, but production series cars received six-cylinder 2.6-litre engines capable of producing roughly 105 horsepower and reaching 60 mph in around 11 seconds.
+A total of 400 were built, with around 97 Aston Martin DB2 drophead coupes.

-In all 411 Aston Martin DB2s were produced from 1950 through to 1953, and the cars success was due to the fact that the second, third, and fourth DB2 models produced were taken to compete at Le Mans.
-Two of the cars finished in first and second in their class that year and all three of the cars continued to race right through to 1951.
-The results for these three cars ensured the success of David Brown's firm was secured by the outcomes of these three cars.
+From 1950 to 1953, 411 Aston Martin DB2s were manufactured, and the car's success was owing to the fact that the second, third, and fourth DB2 models produced were taken to race at Le Mans.
+Two of the vehicles finished first and second in their class that year, and all three continued to race until 1951.
+The success of David Brown's firm was secured by the outcomes of these three cars.

-Borrani wheels are still available for your Aston Martin DB2, as agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.
+Borrani wheels are available for your Aston Martin DB2.
+As agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.

 If your Borrani wheels require rebuilding then please contact us at email@example.com

 Wire wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
 Borrani wheels utilise aluminium rims, steel spokes and steel wheel centres.